Playtronica/biotron-firmware/CC.md

 (From plant and from light sensor)

 ### Input
-- Num: CC 26
+Num: CC 26

-- Type: Switch
-- Different channels
+Turn off humanize if value < 63, else turn it on

 ## Ultra sensitivity